FOLUKE AKINREMI - ROLE MODEL & AMBASSADOR

 First of all, I think Canada is a lovely country to live in and be a citizen of.
-I also believe that being Black or African-Canadian is a very unique experience however, being a positive spirited person, I'm usually drawn to the brighter side of change and all that it embodies.
+I also believe that being Black or African-Canadian is a very unique experience, however, being a positive-spirited person, I'm usually drawn to the brighter side of change and all that it embodies.
 I know that African and Afro-Canadians in this country have come a long way and in recent years there's been a wave of change blowing fast across this country.

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like Beyonce, Tyler Perry, Obama, Oprah, BET, etc?

 Absolutely!
 The younger generation seems to be taking control of their lives and their environment by showing a sense of social responsibility and awareness.
-I can conveniently say that I know a lot of self-motivated people in my community with big ideas, big goals and big brains, capable of rising above the status quo, and of course it all takes time.
-I find that we are establishing and expanding our communities in ways that has never been done before.
+I can conveniently say that I know a lot of self-motivated people in my community with big ideas, big goals and big brains, capable of rising above the status quo, and of course, it all takes time.
+I find that we are establishing and expanding our communities in ways that have never been done before.

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?